About Advanced Nurse Practitioner - PRACTICE Residency

 - Participation in select, short, online advanced-learning modules relevant to primary care practice

 - Interprofessional and individual simulation training at UC Davis state-of-the-art simulation centers

 - Opportunities to participate in quality improvement conferences, grand rounds, journal clubs, case conferences and other educational opportunities

 Advanced NP-PRACTICE residents are immersed and practice in the clinical environment with a majority of their time spent providing direct clinical care, supplemented with structured interactive advanced training.
 Throughout the residency, N.P. residents are asked to provide feedback on their learning experiences to ensure they are provided meaningful educational opportunities that prepare residents to enter professional practice at a high level of competency.

-- Advanced NP-PRACTICE residents spend approximately six months providing direct care in a primary care practice located at UC Davis Health or an underserved Federally Qualified Health Center (FQHC) site in Northern California learning continuity care and practice management.
+- Advanced NP-PRACTICE residents spend a majority of their time providing direct care in a primary care practice located at UC Davis Health or an underserved Federally Qualified Health Center (FQHC) site in Northern California learning continuity care and practice management.

 - Residents also experience short specialty care rotations, such as telehealth, wound care, pain management, cardiology, dermatology and nephrology to better understand how to manage such care in underserved areas.